acdh-oeaw/drupal-rescat-graphql/README.md

 ###### Update Queries:
 - Person (params: id, title, identifiers) - update the Person node
 - Institution - (params: id, title, identifiers) - update the Institution node
-- Dataset - not working
+- Dataset - (params: id, headine, description) - update the Dataset node
-- DatasetInstance - not working
+- DatasetInstance - (params: id, headine, description) - update the DatasetInstance node (Other fields are not working yet, we have to clarify the necessary fields)
 - Project - not working
 - Person Relation  - not working
 - Institution Relation  - not working